International Education in Barcelona

 The school day starts around 8.30 am and finishes at around 4pm.
 Younger students usually finish earlier, but have the option of extra curricular activities, school clubs or supervised homework time until late afternoon.

-Below, we have compiled our top 10 international schools in Barcelona.
-However, there are another 26 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Barcelona according to our users.
+However, there are another 37 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Barcelona based on your requirements.